jessewaites/piratebroadcast.github.io/_posts/2016-12-20-image-blur-with-javascipt.md

   </div>

   <img src="http://i.imgur.com/zSUPCqp.png">
-  <p>This is a photo of me on a recent hiking trip to the Swiss Alps, in Gimmelwald, Switzerland.
+  <p>This is a photo from a recent hiking trip I took to the Swiss Alps, in Gimmelwald, Switzerland.
-  It is an amazing place and you should go if you ever have the chance.</p>
+  It is an amazing place and you should go if you ever have the chance.
+I highly recommend Mountain Hostel, in Gimmelwald.</p>

 <style>